Axway/docker-cft/helm/transfer-cft/README.md

 ## Configuration

-**For the cert files or license file, when you desire to use local files you can put all in the path transfer-cft/conf or using a custom path to do it (e.g. ../../config/certs/myfile.p12)**
+**If you want to use local files for the certicates or license files, you can put all in the path transfer-cft/conf, or use a custom path (e.g. ../../config/certs/myfile.p12)**

-The following table lists the configurable parameters of the Transfer CFT chart and their default values.
+The following table lists the configurable Transfer CFT chart parameters and their default values.

 Parameter | Description | Default
 --- | --- | ---